 SS #2: Increase in Household Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average amount of savings/escrow of households affected by this policy in dollars (increase).
-0 \$750 per- household average N/A for the Plan N/A for the Plan SS #8: Households Transitione d to Self Sufficier тсу Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+0 \$750 per- household average N/A for the Plan N/A for the Plan SS #8: Households Transitione d to Self Sufficier псу Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self-sufficiency (increase).
 The PHA may create one or more definitions for "self-sufficiency" to use for this metric.
 Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided.
-O 2 N/A for the Plan N/A for the Plan ine #3.
-Increase in Resident IVI Benchmark Unit of Measurement Baseline Benchmark Outcome Achieved?
-Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 0 N/A for the Plan N/A for the Plan
+0 2 N/A for the Plan N/A for the Plan HC #5: Increase in Resident M obility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Number of households able N/A for the N/A to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).